polterguy/polterguy.github.io/_posts/2022-01-15-hug-the-crazy-guy.md

 made it into top 5 ... ;)

 Thank you for that chance Michael.
 Walking out on a limb is scary, but sometimes it's also very rewarding.
-I owe you one for this.
+I owe you one here.

 Anyways, I'm digressing - I guess it's the new year feeling still hanging around, since we're still in the beginning of the year.
 However, since June 2021 we've published no less